 What’s the total value of your baggage when you travel?
 You may be surprised at what it adds up to!

-Baggage Cover is an important element of your Travel Insurance Policy.
-Whether travelling light with just hand luggage, or utilising your maximum baggage allowance with your new holiday wardrobe, you should ensure that you know the level of cover on your Travel Insurance Policy.
+Baggage cover travel insurance is an important element of your travel policy.
+Whether travelling light with just hand luggage, or utilising your maximum baggage allowance with your new holiday wardrobe, you should ensure that you know the level of cover on your travel insurance policy.